Skip to main content

 Why do traffic lanes look dull first?

-Shoes, sand, pets, chairs, luggage, sunlight, and routine cleaning wear the protective coating fastest in the rooms people use most.
+Shoes, pets, chairs, grit, sunlight, and routine cleaning wear down the protective coating in the rooms people use most.

 Savannah Hilton-Head estimate